qcif/cvmfs-setup-example/README.md

 - Only one organisation is supported.
 But multiple repositories under that organisation are possible.

+## Troubleshooting

+### GPG check failed

+Try running the same setup script again.
+It seems to work the second time it is run.

 ## Acknowledgements

 This work is supported by the Australian BioCommons which is enabled